nathankouts/san_francisco_crime_map/README.md

 The map groups the incidents by areas.
 ![alt text](https://github.com/nathankouts/san_francisco_crime_map/blob/main/incidents.png?raw=true)

-As we zoom in the map groups the incidents by neighbourhoods.
+When we hover the mouse over the incident areas the areas get highlighted
 ![alt text](https://github.com/nathankouts/san_francisco_crime_map/blob/main/incidents2.png?raw=true)

-As we zoom in more, the map shows the individual incidents with the type of incident as a label.
+As we zoom in, the map shows the individual incidents with the type of incident as a label.
 ![alt text](https://github.com/nathankouts/san_francisco_crime_map/blob/main/incidents3.png?raw=true)